dbursztynowski/k3s-taskforce/ansible-tests/README.txt

-# This is to provide first insight into what Ansible knows about the configuration of the environment where it runs and which it is expected to configure.
+# This is to provide first insight into what Ansible knows about the configuration of the environment
+# where it runs and which it is expected to configure.

 # Simple demo: checking inventory_hostname, ansible_hostname and IP addresses of local host

-# What Ansible does at the very beginning of its run: gathers facts (detailed configuration infrmation) about your hosts.
-In our example, we gather facts only about our local host, but similar information is gathered about target hosts.
+# What Ansible does at the very beginning of its run: gathers facts (detailed configuration infrmation)
+# about your hosts.
+In our example, we gather facts only about our local host, but similar information
+# will be collected about target hosts.
 Worth of noting is how detailed the gathered information is.
 # - reading about gathering facts:
 #   https://www.middlewareinventory.com/blog/ansible-facts-list-how-to-use-ansible-facts/